eerotal/LibreSignage/README.rst

 * Multiple user accounts with permissions based on user groups.
-* User settings view for changing passwords and viewing logged insessions.
+* User settings view for changing passwords and viewing logged in sessions.
-* User management/creation/deletion via the web intarface for admin users.
+* User management/creation/deletion via the web interface for admin users.
 * Configurable quotas for actions such as creating slides.
 * Rate limited API for reducing server load.